 I’ve been involved in some capacity with the annual Christmas Crèche Exhibit in Palo Alto for the last four years.
 I’ve done overnight security duty, sung in choirs, built the website, and contributed an original work of art to the exhibit.
 I’m devoted.
 So this year, I thought I’d take on the design of one of the gallery spaces for something of a new adventure.

-I was assigned to design the foyer to the building.
+I was assigned to design the foyer and outside entry to the building.
 While it is one of the smaller spaces, featuring only nine artworks, it serves as both the entrance and exit to the entire exhibit.
 So I was given the unique privilege of welcoming and sending visitors off with the right tone.

 The foyer stars a painting from Kathleen Peterson, one of this year’s three featured artists.
 The print she sent was about 24 inches square.
 It’s hard to make a focal point of something so small.
 Because the back wall of the foyer was so far away, I feared people would miss the painting.
 So I built a 3½ foot square by 8 foot tall tower that would stand floor to ceiling so I could bring the painting closer to the entry with a statement.
 During construction, curious onlookers offered plenty of their own hypotheses as to its purpose: a ticket booth, a fortune teller booth, and my favorite: a confessional!

 Sadly, the print was damaged during delivery and we had to acquire a much bigger print to display.
-But at this point all of the parts for the tower had already been made — and my heart sank — until the print turned out to be exactly the size of the space I’d left on the tower for the painting, minus all the margin I’d built in.
+But at this point all of the parts for the tower had already been made — and my heart sank — until the print turned out to be exactly the size of the space I’d left on the tower for the painting, minus the extra margin I’d built in.
 What a miracle!

 I put my favorite tool, my laser cutter, to work again on this project.
 With a limited budget, I couldn’t afford to make everything from wood, so I pillaged leftover cardboard from my neighbors to use instead.
 I made custom lanterns, tree ornaments, backdrops for the nativity sets and, most of all, a custom lattice pattern to affix to the wooden frame of the tower.
 I’d had a stunning vision of the tower illuminated from the inside with light shining through the lattice to cast patterns on the surrounding surfaces.